About PumoPM

 It’s my cat’s name.

-Why is the main branch called senpai
+Why is the main branch called senpai?

 This is a joke that originated from r/ProgrammerAnimemes when news were about

-for git’s main branch.
+defaulting to another name than master for git’s main branch.
 As a joke,

 here we are.
 This is a weeb’s joke.